 Some individuals are more susceptible to decay and other oral health problems.
 For this reason, these individuals are more likely to have their mouths x-rayed regularly.
 These people include:

 - Adults with a lot of restorative work

 What Types Of Dental X-Rays Are There?

-Different x-rays serve for different purposes in both the medical and dental industry.
+Different x-rays serve different purposes in both the medical and dental industries.
 The types of x-rays commonly seen in a dentist’s office include:

 - Bitewing: This type looks for cavities in the back teeth and works by having the patient bite down on an x-ray film.